blank-blade/mff-ds/README.md

 Mobius Final Fantasy data server.

-This is based on the data and work from https://github.com/Ariit0/discordbot-docker-application.
+This is based on the data and work from [Ariit0's Discord Bots](https://github.com/Ariit0/discordbot-docker-application).

 ## APIs